sun123zxy/7z-edit/README.md

 ## Description

-A simple command line tool to ease the cumbersome process of editing a (possibly encrypted) compressed file.
-Should work on any compressed file format supported by 7-Zip.
+A command line tool to ease the editing of password-protected compressed files.

 ## Requirements